Dmitrijv/fend19-backend-project/README.md

 ### Creating a new post

-If a user's input passes validation a new database entry is then created and the user is redirected back to the admin page where he/she can see the updated list of posts.
+If a user's input passes validation, a new database entry is then created and the user is redirected back to the admin page where he/she can see the updated list of posts.

 ```php
   $newBlogPost = [];